The three cities of the Lycus valley

 The wealth of the Lycus valley

 As this was a volcanic area, the soil was very fertile, making excellent pasture land, as long as it was not covered with the chalk encrustations.
 This pasture was used for rearing sheep, so that the area became famous for its wool.
 Laodicea in particular was famous for its glossy black wool, and high quality clothes.
 Closely allied to this was the dyeing industry.
 The chalky water was particularly good for dying clothes.
-Colossae was particularly famous for its dyeing industry, so that a dye known as "Colossinus" was named after the town.
+Colossae was particularly famous for its dyeing industry, so that a dye known as 'Colossinus' was named after the town.

 Colossae - the smallest of the three cities

-Colossae lay on the main highway from Ephesus to Tarsus, where the road from Sardis joined.
+Colossae lay at the foot of Mt Cadmus, on the main highway from Ephesus to Tarsus, where the road from Sardis joined.
 It was a defensible place with an abundant water supply.
 Originally Colossae was an important commercial centre, but by the first century, Laodicea and Hieropolis had expanded and prospered, leaving Colossae to become a minor market town.
 Laodicea became the political centre and a prosperous financial centre.
 Hieropolis became a trade centre and a well-known spa, because there were many hot springs in this volcanic area.
 Thousands of people came to bathe and drink the waters which were believed to have medicinal qualities.

 The people of Colossae